Ipotrick/Daxa/wiki/Tutorial.md

 });
 ```

-In TaskGraph we need "virtual" resources at record time, they are called TaskBuffer and TaskImage.
+In TaskGraph we need "virtual" resources at record time, they are called TaskBufferView and TaskImage.
 The reason for this is, that between executions the images and buffers might get recreated or reassigned.
 To avoid having to rerecord the whole task graph, task graph will take TaskResources instead which are backed by runtime resources on execution.

 ```cpp
 auto task_swapchain_image = daxa::TaskImage{{.swapchain_image = true, .name = "swapchain image"}};